technusm1/kiwings/README.md

 There are 3 simple steps:
 - Checkout the project via git or download the source archive.
 - Open the project in Xcode (tested on 12 and 13).
 - Build it.
-It needs internet to fetch the underlying dependencies.
+It needs internet to fetch the underlying dependencies, so make sure you are connected to the internet.

 Easy, right?

 ## Future plans
-I would love to host this app on the macOS App Store (and avail all the nice features like automatic updates), once I have some money to enroll into Apple's Developer Program.
-99 USD/yr ain't exactly cheap.
+I would love to host this app on the macOS App Store (and avail all the nice features like automatic updates), or maybe pass it on to the original Kiwix team.

 ## Giving feedback
-You've found an issue with this app, great.
-But before you raise an issue, please make sure to search the Issues properly to see if there isn't any issue already filed.
-The other thing to know here is that I designed this tool in accordance with my own use-cases, and I'm really short on time these days.
+Before you raise an issue, please make sure to search the **Issues** section properly to see if there isn't any issue already filed for the problem you're facing.
+The other thing to know here is that I'm a busy person.
 So, it may not be possible for me to attend to your concerns in a timely manner.
 That said, your feedback is extremely valuable and appreciated.

 ## Credits
 - Kiwix team's `kiwix-tools`.
 Source code is available here: https://github.com/kiwix/kiwix-tools